-VI.A.1.a) Patient Safety

-VI.A.1.a).(1) Culture of Safety

-A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
+VI.A.1.a) Patient Safety VI.A.1.a).(1) Culture of Safety A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
 An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.
 VI.A.1.a).(1).(a) The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
-(Core)

-VI.A.1.a).(1).(b) The program must have a structure that promotes safe, interprofessional, team-based care.
-(Core)

-Education on Patient Safety VI.A.1.a).(2)

-Programs must provide formal educational activities that promote patient safety-related goals, tools, and techniques.
-(Core)

-Background and Intent: Optimal patient safety occurs in the setting of a coordinated interprofessional learning and working environment.
+VI.A.1.a).(1).(b) The program must have a structure that promotes safe, interprofessional, team-based care. ^(Core) VI.A.1.a).(2) Education on Patient Safety Programs must provide formal educational activities that promote patient safety-related goals, tools, and techniques. ^(Core) Background and Intent: Opinterprofessional learning otimal patient safety occurs in the setting of a coordinated and working environment.
 VI.A.1.a).(3) Patient Safety Events Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities.
-VI.A.1.a).(3).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; (Core) VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, (Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports.
-(Core) VI.A.1.a).(3).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
-(Core) VI.A.1.a).(4) Fellow Education and Experience in Disclosure of Adverse Events Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
-This is an important skill for faculty physicians to model, and for fellows to develop and apply.
+Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems- based changes to ameliorate patient safety vulnerabilities.
+VI.A.1.a).(3).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; (Core) VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, ^(Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports. ^(Core) VI.A.1.a).(3).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. ^(Core) VI.A.1.a).(4) Fellow Education and Experience in Disclosure of Adverse Events